cdzombak/bear-backlinks/README.md

 This is useful for certain note-taking practices such as [Evergreen Notes](https://notes.andymatuschak.org/Evergreen_notes) and [Zettelkasten](https://zettelkasten.de), though there is [debate](https://zettelkasten.de/posts/backlinks-are-bad-links/) about its effectiveness.

+A backup of each modified note is written to a timestamped backups directory as a Markdown file.

 ## Requirements / Compatibility

 **Tested on macOS Mojave, on various Intel Macs.**